 Tracy Bell - Copper, Glass and Recycled Trash

-ANSWER: I use almost all recycled or repurposed items in my jewelry making, I love the challenge of finding a something old or unusual and having the challenge of making in to wearable art.
-I started making unusual items to wear in 2010, my friends and family are always on the outlook for strange stuff for me to include into my work.
+ANSWER: I use almost all recycled or repurposed items in my jewelry making, I love the challenge of finding something old or unusual and having the challenge of making it wearable art.
+I started making unusual items to wear in 2010.
+My friends and family are always looking for strange stuff for me to include in my work.
 I look at anything small as a possibility from old light bulbs to tiny tins that use to hold meds.
 The biggest tip I can think of for finding great items is to have a great support system.
 I could never find all the items I use on my own.
-I have two people I have met through my searches that go to estate sales and they have an idea of the types of items I’m looking for so when they have collected a box full of items I meet up with them sort through the stuff and buy what I think may work.
-They give me first shot because they know I will pay what they are asking and I will make time to see the items as soon as I can so they can get on with selling what I don’t want.
-My husband also is a great help, he is a project manager and does site dirt work, he brings home all the copper wire I use in my projects.
-I didn’t set out to use recycled items it just evolved into this fun funky style.
-I started out in 2005 as a glass bead artist and ended up with a bucket full of beads and decided I had better learn how to make something out of them and that set the path to what I’m now doing.
+I have two people I have met through my searches that go to estate sales and they have an idea of the types of items I'm looking for so when they have collected a box full of items I meet up with them to sort through the stuff and buy what I think may work.
+They give me the first shot because they know I will pay what they are asking and I will make time to see the items as soon as possible so they can get on with selling what I don't want.
+My husband is also a great help; he is a project manager and does site dirt work, he brings home all the copper wire I use in my projects.
+I didn't set out to use recycled items; it just evolved into this funky style.
+I started out in 2005 as a glass bead artist and ended up with a bucket full of beads I decided I had better learn how to make something out of them and that set the path to what I'm now doing.

-Beth Terry found out about the effects of plastic waste in the environment, and decided to do something about it.
-Her website, called My Plastic Free Life, is a go-to resource for people trying to discover new ways to keep plastics out of the waste stream, and encouraging consumers and manufacturers to use less plastic in their daily lives.
+Beth Terry learned about the effects of plastic waste on the environment and decided to do something about it.
+Her website, My Plastic Free Life, is a go-to resource for people trying to discover new ways to keep plastics out of the waste stream, and she encourages consumers and manufacturers to use less plastic in their daily lives.

-Jen and Grant Rustmeyer had a little idea that’s turned into an exciting movement.
-They took a pledge to stop buying consumer goods and throwing so much packaging and trash away.
+Jen and Grant Rustmeyer had a little idea that’s become an exciting movement.
+They pledged to stop buying consumer goods and throwing so much packaging and trash away.
 Their three simple rules for living simply have caught on with thousands of admirers, and are now featured in the Clean Bin Movie.

 ANSWER: My top tip is to avoid packaging so you don't have to deal with the recycling end of things.
 Buying secondhand is a great place to start if possible.

 GASAN is an irreverent acronym for a serious mission.
 It’s a clearinghouse for news and information for people who care deeply about animal rights, sustainability issues, and environmental protection.
-The website covers important environmental, scientific, and political topics from all over the world, delivered with a dash of wit.
+The website covers essential environmental, scientific, and political topics from around the world, delivered with a dash of wit.

-ANSWER: If you haven’t started recycling yet, start!
-If you don’t produce much recycling, get a couple friends to go in on a bin with you to cut down on the cost of recycling.
-If you already do recycle, that’s great!
-Take some time to push your state’s legislature toward more aggressive recycling goals.
-If your state doesn’t yet have a bottle bill, call your state representative and senator and ask them to sponsor one.
-If a bill is in the works, ask them to publicly support it.
+ANSWER: If you haven't started recycling yet, start!
+If you don't produce much recycling, get a couple of friends to go in on a bin with you to cut down on the cost of recycling.
+If you already do recycle, that's great!
+Take time to push your state's legislature toward more aggressive recycling goals.
+If your state doesn't yet have a bottle bill, call your state representative and senator and ask them to sponsor one.
+If a bill is in the works, ask them to support it publicly.
 Until the recycling rate is 100%, we still have work to do.

 2- Reduce what we do need (furnishings, clothes),